section-engineering-education/engineering-education/content/articles/cryptocurrency-both-as-an-enabler-and a-solution-to-ransomware/index.md

 This kind of attack where cybercriminals use the computing power of your computer to mine cryptocurrency is known as cryptojacking.
 Victims of Cryptojacking experience the following negative effects on their device systems:

 - Overheating computers.
-- Decrease on device performance.
+- Decrease in device performance.
-- Weakening of system networks
+- Weakening of system networks.
-- Increased processor usage
+- Increased processor usage.
-- System slow down
+- System slow down.
-- Higher than usual battery-draining
+- Higher than usual battery-draining.
-- Increased processor usage
+- Increased processor usage.
-- Unusual CPU fan speeds
+- Unusual CPU fan speeds.

 ### Cryptocurrency as a solution to ransomware